fazl/how-to/README.md

 > git push --delete origin feature/SEL-1433

 #### Git show entire history of specific file
-Including history beyond renames and with diffs for each change:
+Including history beyond renames and with diffs for each change (credit [Dan Moulding](https://stackoverflow.com/a/5493663/7409029) and commenters):
 > git log --follow -p -- path-to-file
+Also:
+> --stat is also helpful.
+You can use it together with -p.